 In the EU, medicinal products can only be commercialized after obtaining a marketing authorization.
-There are two types of marketing authorizations: (1) the centralized authorization, which is issued by the European Commission through the centralized procedure based on the opinion of the Committee for Medicinal Products for Human Use ("CHMP"), a body of the EMA, and which is valid throughout the entire territory of the European Economic Area, or EEA (comprising the EU Member States plus Norway, Iceland and Liechtenstein); and (2) national marketing authorizations, which is issued by the competent authorities of the Member States of the EU and only authorize marketing in that Member State's national territory and not the EEA as a whole, including the harmonized issuance of marketing authorizations in several Member States upon the initial application ("Decentralized Procedure") or subsequently after the issuance of the initial national marketing authorization ("Mutual Recognition Procedure") in accordance with the procedures set forth in Regulation (EC) 1234/2008.
+There are two types of marketing authorizations: (1) the centralized authorization, which is issued by the European Commission through the centralized procedure based on the opinion of the Committee for Medicinal Products for Human Use ("CHMP"), a body of the EMA, and which is valid throughout the entire territory of the European Economic Area, or EEA (comprising the EU Member States plus Norway, Iceland and Liechtenstein); and (2) national marketing authorizations, which is issued by the competent authorities of the Member States of the EU and only authorize marketing in that Member States upon the initial application ("Decentralized Procedure") or subsequently after the issuance of the initial national marketing authorization ("Mutual Recognition Procedure") in accordance with the procedures set forth in Regulation (EC) 1234/2008.